jupyterlab/jupyterlab/docs/extensions_dev.md

 interactive kernel console sessions.

-A dependency graph for the core JupyterLab plugins (along with links to their source) is shown here:
+A dependency graph for the core JupyterLab plugins (along with links to their source) is shown here.
+For simplicity, redundant dependencies are omitted:
 <iframe src="./_images/dependency-graph.svg" style="width: 100%; height: 600px; border: 0;"></iframe>

 ## Application Object